itsmanwar/mh-prime-dynamic-table/README.md

 })
 export class YourModule { }
 ```
-2.**Use the Dynamic-Table Component:** Drop the `mh-prime-dynamic-table` component into your component template.
+2.**Use the mh-prime-dynamic-table Component:** Drop the `mh-prime-dynamic-table` component into your component template.
 Flex your creative muscles by passing in your data and configuring your table:
 ```html
 <mh-prime-dynamic-table
   size="Small"